 Services for children and young people

 Cheshire libraries offer services to people of all ages.
 From this page you will be able to access information and services aimed at children and young people.
 Children can join the library at any age and we have two categories of children's tickets.
 Children aged 0-17 years do not pay any reservation fees, and those aged 0-4 years do not pay overdue fines on books, either.
 In addition to books, we have children's multimedia items for loan, for which there is a small charge.
 For full details, please see our charges page.

 Cheshire Libraries always have lots going on for families.
 Regular children's activities are listed on the individual libraries' web pages.
 During the holidays we have extra activities for children, such as the free summer reading challenge.

 Storytime and rhymetime

-Further information is available about the Children and Families Service and the Family Information Service, which offers a free and confidential quality service to parents, carers and health professionals, providing information on available childcare and childcare options.
+The Family Information Service offers a free and confidential quality service to parents, carers and health professionals, providing information on available childcare and childcare options.